wikimedia/ToolforgeBundle/README.md

 #### 2. Javascript

-In Javascript, you need to add the following to your main JS file (e.g. `app.js`):
+In Javascript, you need to add the following to your main JS file (e.g. `app.js`) or `webpack.config.js`:

     require('../vendor/wikimedia/toolforge-bundle/Resources/assets/toolforge.js');